Chiura Obata: World War II

 As director of the art school, Obata had worked closely with the intern camp administration.
 In the spring of 1943 tensions ran high at the camp, because of the signing of controversial loyalty oaths.
 Obata, who had been deemed 'loyal' and granted the privileges of leaving camp to teach classes at nearby universities and churches, was assaulted one night leaving the showers by a fellow inmate who considered him a spy.
 (Obata would later remark that he pitied his attacker for engaging in such violence that "will not better his life.")
 After two weeks' recovery in the camp hospital, he was immediately released from camp for his own safety.
 Obata moved with his family to St. Louis, Missouri, where Gyo, one of his sons, was going to architecture school.
 Obata found employment there with a commercial art company.

+When Chiura Obata painted New Moon Over Topaz, Utah, he was a prisoner at the camp: one of 120,000 Japanese Americans to be incarcerated during World War II.
+The painting shows a dreamy moonlit desert, with just a few dark lines to hint at the barbed wire fences and guard towers that held him and his family captive.
+As a painter, Obata turned again and again to Nature as his greatest teacher, and his greatest subject.
+Today, his work can be found in art collections and museums around the world, including the Smithsonian American Art Museum.

 Post-war career

 In 1945, when the military exclusion ban was lifted, Obata was reinstated as an instructor at UC Berkeley.
 In 1949 he was promoted to associate professor of Art.
 In 1950, he and his wife moved out of the attic apartment of a friend, purchasing a house in the Elmwood district in Berkeley, where they had lived before the war.

 His one-man shows continued, as did his sketching and painting trips in the high country, often with the Sierra Club.
 In 1953 he retired as Professor Emeritus from UC Berkeley.
 In 1954 he became a naturalized citizen.

 Obata played a pivotal role in introducing Japanese art techniques and aesthetics to other artists in California.
 These techniques and aesthetics became one of the distinctive characteristics of the California Watercolor School.